dabulseco/ollama_app/README.md

 ## 💡 Tips & Best Practices

 1. **Context Settings**: Set perspective and audience BEFORE starting conversation for consistent responses
+2. **Follow-up Questions**: Use the suggested follow-up questions to go deeper on any topic without having to type — simply click them
-2. **Template Library**: Review all default templates to discover useful patterns
+3. **Template Library**: Review all default templates to discover useful patterns
-3. **Custom Templates**: Create templates for repetitive questions you ask frequently
+4. **Custom Templates**: Create templates for repetitive questions you ask frequently
-4. **Export Early**: Download important conversations before clearing history
+5. **Export Early**: Download important conversations before clearing history
-5. **Model Selection**: Match model to task (smaller for speed, larger for complex reasoning)
+6. **Model Selection**: Match model to task (smaller for speed, larger for complex reasoning)
-6. **Parameter Tuning**: Start with defaults, adjust only if needed
+7. **Parameter Tuning**: Start with defaults, adjust only if needed
+8. **Large Files**: PPTX and other large documents (up to 200 MB) are now supported — ideal for full slide decks and lengthy reports

 ## 🔐 Privacy & Data